Why it's worth your time

 Pick one job you did this week that felt mechanical — drafting, formatting, summarising, looking things up.

-Do that once and "why it's worth it" stops being a claim and becomes obvious.
+Do that once and "is it worth it?" stops being a claim and becomes yours to judge.